W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 ³When you laugh at yourself you must laugh at others, if only because you cannot tolerate the idea of being more unworthy than others are.
 ⁴All this judging makes you feel tired because judging is essentially disheartening.
 ⁵You are not really capable of being tired, but you are very capable of wearying yourself.
-⁶The strain of constant judgement is virtually intolerable.
+⁶The strain of constant judgment is virtually intolerable.
 ⁷It is curious that an ability so debilitating would be so deeply cherished.
-⁸Yet if you wish to be the author of reality, you will insist on holding on to judgement.
+⁸Yet if you wish to be the author of reality, you will insist on holding on to judgment.
-⁹You will also regard judgement with fear, believing that judgement will someday be used against you.
+⁹You will also regard judgment with fear, believing that judgment will someday be used against you.
-¹⁰The belief that judgement will be used against you can exist only to the extent that you believe in the efficacy of judgement as a weapon of defence for your own authority.
+¹⁰The belief that judgment will be used against you can exist only to the extent that you believe in the efficacy of judgment as a weapon of defence for your own authority.
 :::

 ::: details Simplified